 The Mainz Research School of Translational Biomedicine (TransMed) addresses this need by providing an integrated, multidisciplinary training curriculum in all aspects of translational medicine.

 TransMed is jointly run by four Faculties of the Johannes Gutenberg University Mainz: University Medical Center, Biology, Chemistry/Pharmaceutical Sciences/Geosciences, and Social Sciences/Media/Sports.
-TransMed is the umbrella organization for all training groups within life sciences at Johannes Gutenberg University:
+TransMed plays a multifaceted role.
+It serves as the graduate school of the Research Center “Translational Medicine” with its three research areas “Immunotherapy”, “Translational Neurosciences” and “Translational Vascular Biology”.
+Beyond this, TransMed is the umbrella organization for all training groups within the area of biomedicine at JGU:

 TransMed offers unique features for both clinician scientists and natural scientists.
 More information can be found in the TransMed Image Movie.
 Please also check the TransMed Curriculum and the Training Program offered.